|

 president of the IOC, a post he held until 1925.
 He died of a stroke in 1937

-and in accordance with his last wishes, the Baron was buried in Lausanne but
+and following his last wishes, the Baron was buried in Lausanne, but

 his heart was interred in a monument at the ruins of Olympia.